MicrosoftDocs/power-platform/power-platform/admin/manage-encryption-key.md

 # Manage the encryption key
 All environments of Common Data Service and Dynamics 365 apps use [!INCLUDE[pn_MS_SQL_Server](../includes/pn-ms-sql-server.md)] Transparent Data Encryption (TDE) to perform real-time encryption of data when written to disk, also known as encryption at rest.

  By default, [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] stores and manages the database encryption key for your environments so you don’t have to.
-The manage keys feature in the Power Platform Admin Center (preview) gives administrators the ability to self-manage the database encryption key that is associated with Common Data Service and [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] apps tenant.
+The manage keys feature in the Power Platform Admin Center (preview) gives administrators the ability to self-manage the database encryption key that is associated with Common Data Service and Dynamics 365 (online) apps tenant.

 <!--  [!IMPORTANT]
 >  Self-managed database encryption keys are only available in the [!INCLUDE[pn_CRM_Online](../includes/pn-crm-8-2-0-online.md)] and may not be made available for later versions. -->